 At Eastfield all records of concerns and safeguarding / child Protection files are stored separately from the pupil's school file.
 They are in a secure location.

-SAFEGUARDING Report any concerns you have about any p Eastfield Primary School (change school).
-Enter your password to proceed
+SAFEGUARDING Report any concerns you have about a Eastfield Primary School (change sch Enter your password to proceed.